How does menopause affect a woman's sexual life?

 Bioidentical hormone therapy: These prescription medications contain natural hormones made from plant derivatives and have been shown to help treat menopausal symptoms, including vaginal dryness.
 But, the FDA has advised caution with their use as there are insufficient studies that prove their safety.

 How can women deal with the sexual side effects of menopause?
-10 ways

 - Being physically active: Physical activity can lift a woman's mood and improve her body image.
 This can help increase sexual drive.